gramener/gramex/gramex/apps/guide/pptxhandler/README.md

 - `data:` A DataFrame.
 - `row:` Columns name from data which will be get treated as `row` in heatgrid.
 - `column:` Columns name from data which will be get treated as `column` in heatgrid.
 - `column-order:` optional, list of unique values(from heatgrid column from data).
 In the same order columns will get created in heatmap.
-Accepts `function: python expresion under` as well.
+Accepts `function: python expression under` as well.
 - `row-order:` optional, same like `column-order` but for rows.
 - `value:` Columns name from data to show for each cell heatgrid.
 - `text:`